SagaHealthcareIT/mirthsync/README.md

 ### 2.0.2-SNAPSHOT

-The local directory structure has been changed to nest channels within their respective group.
+Changed the local directory structure to nest channels within their respective group.

+## Future plans

+### Current Plans for 2.1.1

+- Support filtering pulls just like we currently are able to filter pushes.
+- Addressing reported issues.
+- Implement more tests.

 ## Installation